emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `[[1,2,3],[1,3],[2,3],[3]]`

   Retainer index specifications: list of arrays of positive ascending integers.
 Each array specifies an index.
 Numbers in an index specification are 1-based word positions in topics.
-Words from specified positions will be used for indexing.<br/>For example, it is good to have <code>[2, 4]</code> index to optimize <code>+/X/+/Y/...</code> topic wildcard subscriptions.
+Words from specified positions will be used for indexing.<br />For example, it is good to have <code>[2, 4]</code> index to optimize <code>+/X/+/Y/...</code> topic wildcard subscriptions.